AI Agent Index

 How does pricing compare between Salesforce Sales Cloud Einstein vs HubSpot Sales Hub?

-Salesforce Sales Cloud Einstein uses a subscription model, starting at $25 per month.
-HubSpot Sales Hub uses a freemium model, starting at $0 per month.
+Salesforce Sales Cloud Einstein uses a freemium model, starting at $25 per month.
+HubSpot Sales Hub uses a freemium model, starting at $7 per month on an annual commitment (month-to-month costs more).

 View full Salesforce Sales Cloud Einstein profile